cilium/cilium.io/src/posts/26-06-2018-cilium-11/index.md

 tags:
   - announcement
   - releases
-ogSummary: `We are excited to announce Cilium 1.1.
+ogSummary: "We are excited to announce Cilium 1.1.
 33 contributors have contributed 965 commits to this release.
-Below is a list of highlighted features and architectural improvements that have made the 1.1 release in addition to the countless bugfixes.`
+Below is a list of highlighted features and architectural improvements that have made the 1.1 release in addition to the countless bugfixes."
 ---

 We are excited to announce Cilium 1.1.
 33 contributors have contributed 964